-Data Classification: You Must First Determine What’s Worth Protecting and to What Degree
+Data Classification: You Must First Determine What’s Worth Protecting

 Now that you have a clear idea of what’s classified as an insider threat, you should prioritize what needs protection using data classification.
 For example, your customer’s data, your financials, and your proprietary data are more valuable than your administrative documents, and therefore, require a higher level of protection.